tylerreichle/Whenevernote/README.md

 ### Features
 - User accounts with secure authentication
-- Create, edit, and delete an unlimited number of notes in your virtual notebook
+- Create, edit, and delete an unlimited number of notes within your virtual notebook
-- Personalize notes by adding lists, checkboxes, highlighting and
+- Personalize notes by adding lists, checkboxes, highlighting and using code blocks
 - Organize notes by placing them into personal notebooks
 - Categorize notes by tagging them with multiple tags
 - View all notes in a notebook and all notes with a certain tag
+- Notes are auto-saved upon edits so users have less to worry about

 ### Project Design

-Whenevernote was designed and build in two weeks.
-A [proposal](./docs/README.md) was drafted to help build a timeline and guide through the app's development.
+Whenevernote was designed and built over the course of two weeks.
+A [proposal](./docs/README.md) was drafted to help form a timeline and guide through the app's development.
 The proposal included [wireframes](./docs/wireframes) for all views, a front-end [sample state](./docs/sample_state.md), and [database schema](./docs/schema.md).

 ### Technology